chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 ### July
 * 9 July: Initial release of PvZ2 on iOS.
 It was soft launched in Australia first before the international release.

+## 2014
+Unfortunately I don't remember much about 2014, since that was when I left the wiki for a few months and didn't make a return until the end of the year, but I do know there was a drama involving Napalm Rosalina.
+Nonetheless I still don't really get what happened.